FAI-Solutions/open-webui-extensions/ollama-usage-monitor/README.md

 1. Start a new chat with any model
 2. Enable **Ollama Usage Monitor** by clicking the `Integrations` icon next to the `+` symbol and toggling ``Ollama Usage Monitor`` on
 3. Send your message to the LLM
-4. After the response, you should see the usage statistics (see an example below):
+4. After the response, you should see the usage statistics (example below):
 ```
 ------ ☁ Ollama Usage Monitor ------
 | MyAccount: Weekly 29.3% - Reset 1 day • run 2.4% - Reset 5 hours |